-A fiees and payments to non-executive directors reflect the demands and responsibilities of their role.
-Non-executive directors' €ees and payments are reviewed annually by the Nomination and Remuneration Committee.
-The Nomination and Remuneration Committee may, from time to time, receive advice from independent remuneration consultants to ensure nonexecutive directors' fees and payments are appropriate and in line with the market.
+Fees and payments to non-executive directors reflect the demands and responsibilities of their role.
+Non-executive directors' fees and payments are reviewed annually by the Nomination and Remuneration Committee.
+The Nomination and Remuneration Committee may, from time to time, receive advice from independent remuneration consultants to ensure non-executive directors' fees and payments are appropriate and in line with the market.
 The chair's fees are determined independently to the fees of other non-executive directors based on comparative roles in the external market.
 The chairman is not present at any discussions relating to the determination of their own remuneration.
 Non-executive directors do not receive share options or other incentives, unless approved by shareholders.

-The annual chair's fees are \$110,000 plus superannuation guarantee and the other annual non-executive director's fees are currently \$60,000 plus superannuation guarantee contribution for each non-executive director.
+The annual chair's fees are \$110,000 plus superannuation guarantee and \$60,000 plus superannuation guarantee contribution for each non-executive director annually.

-Under the Constitution, the Board may decide the remuneration of each director is entitled to for his services in any capacity.
+Onder the Constitution, the Board may decide the remuneration of each director is entitled to for his services in any capacity.
 However, the total amount paid to all non-executive directors must not exceed in aggregate in any financial year, the amount fixed by the Company in a general meeting.
 The Company shareholders approved the maximum amount of \$500,000 per annum including superannuation at the Company's Annual General Meeting in January 2021.